Sjhunt93/IAP-2019-2020/Tutorials/Part 2/13 - Constants and Algorithms II.md

-# Array/Vector functions: Homework exercise
+# Part 2 Array/Vector Algorithms:

 There are a number of functions built into the standard C++ Library (std) that are powerful tools for performing operations on arrays and vectors.
 In this exercise we will look at and explore a number of these including: